 Management of the Group

-Information on tkVA in the reporting year can also be found in the “Group review” section of the report on the economic position.
+Information on the development of tkVA / ROCE in the reporting year can also be found in the “Group review” section of the report on the economic position.

-Source: Annual Report 2014/2015, p.
-40
+Source: Annual Report 2021/2022, p.
+30-32